ndawe/pyAMI/docs/examples/api.rst

    # set up your arguments for your favorite command
    # This is the equivalent of
-   #ami cmd SearchQuery -sql="select logicalDatasetName from dataset where dataType='AOD' and version like '%r3542' and datasetNumber=146932" -project=mc12_001 -processingStep=production
+   # ami cmd SearchQuery -sql="select logicalDatasetName from dataset where \
+   # dataType='AOD' and version like '%r3542' and datasetNumber=146932" \
+   # -project=mc12_001 -processingStep=production
    argv=[]
    argv.append("SearchQuery")

+   argv.append(
-   argv.append("-sql=select logicalDatasetName from dataset where dataType='AOD' and version like '%r3542' and datasetNumber=146932")
+      "-sql=select logicalDatasetName from dataset where "
+      "dataType='AOD' and version like '%r3542' and datasetNumber=146932")
    # Tell AMI in which catalogue you want to look.
 (Or use the gLite syntax)
    argv.append('project=mc12_001')
    argv.append('processingStep=production')